Copyright © 2012 All Rights Reserved.

 Scanning or photographing examples has distinct limitations in the areas of perspective, color, details, and dimensions.
 Thus, many eaxamples do not reveal their true character and appearance in the photos or scans.
 When uncertainty exists, ask a fellow collector, club member or a dealer to show you an actual example of the button in question.

 The menu to the right is labeled by NBS material or type.
-Clicking on each menu link will take you to examples of buttons in that section.
+Clicking on each menu link will take you to examples and worksheets in that section.

 Background: The items assigned to Division IV are outside the normally accepted definition of buttons as treated in Divisions I, III, and IX of the Blue Book.
 They generally fall into one or more of the following categories: (1) button-like in appearance and function, but not attached to the garment with needle and thread (studs, links, and bachelor buttons); (2) button-like in appearance but serve only a decorative purpose (bridle rosettes, costume trimmings, button covers, shoe button covers, and Obidome); (3) button-related in their use (button hooks); and (4) garment or accessory fastener-related (buckles, clasps, snapettes, tie tacks, and netsuke).
 Discovering the "Why" and "When" button related specialties found their way into the Blue Book is daunting, if not impossible.
 However, It seems likely that, over the years, folks found these fascinating items in their button collections and wanted to bring them into the light through competition.
 Thus, the Society membership gave them recognition in Division IV of the Blue Book.
 Since the classification system is a living process, new items could be added to Division IV, if a critical mass of collectors wanted to bring a new item into the division.
 However, many experienced collectors maintain a healthy skepticism related to new inclusions that might dilute the Society’s principle focus.